OHIF/Viewers/platform/docs/docs/platform/modes/index.md

 can be used by `modes`.
 Now, it is time to describe how the registered extensions will get utilized for a workflow mode via its `id`.

-To use a module element you can use the `${extensionId}.${moduleType}.${element.name}` schema.
+Each `mode` has a list of its `extensions dependencies` which are the the `extension` name and version number.
+In addition, to use a module element you can use the `${extensionId}.${moduleType}.${element.name}` schema.
 For instance, if a mode requires the left panel with name of `AIPanel` that is added by the `myAIExtension` via the following `getPanelModule` code, it should address it as